kavia-common/containerized-network-management-5850-6020/Frontend/README.md

 API base is controlled via REACT_APP_API_BASE (defaults to `/api`).
 Ensure the backend is reachable at the same origin under `/api` or configure a proxy.

+If you see "Invalid Host Header" in a cloud/preview environment, ensure `.env` contains:
+- HOST=0.0.0.0
+- PORT=3000
+- DANGEROUSLY_DISABLE_HOST_CHECK=true

+This allows the CRA dev server to accept connections from the preview host.
+The project’s package.json also sets `"proxy": "http://localhost:3001"` so `/api` requests are forwarded to the Flask backend in development.

 ### `npm test`

 Launches the test runner in interactive watch mode.